 Unfortunately, scammers have been known to target people who are searching for unclaimed assets.
 Be on the lookout for scammers who attempt to take advantage of people who are eager to find their unclaimed assets.

 Scammers often use websites that look very official, with some type of government seal or logo, to trick people into providing their personal information.
-You can protect yourself against scammers by following these easy tips:
+You can help protect yourself against scammers by following these tips: